natsaimasamvu/Credit_Lending_Project/app_data/delta_lake/README.md

   - deployment on cloud platforms,
   - scaling for large datasets,
   - data governance.
-- Explain how the architecture would evolve for enterprise environments.
+- Explain how the architecture evolves for enterprise environments.

 ---

 ### 8. **Grafana Dashboard as Code**
 - Export the Grafana dashboard JSON and store it in version control.
 - Provide import instructions or automate loading as part of deployment.
-- Ensures dashboards are reproducible and versioned.
+- EnsureS dashboards are reproducible and versioned.

 ---